What is a glomuvenous malformation?

 Glomuvenous malformation is an unusual form of venous malformation, typically diagnosed at birth or later in infancy or childhood.
 Glomuvenous malformation is also known as glomangioma or glomangiomatosis.

-Although glomovenous malformation may be sporadic, glomovenous malformation may be familial with an autosomal dominant pattern of inheritance (this is where half the children of an affected parent inherit the condition).
-An abnormal chromosome 1p21-p22 has been identified in these families.
-It results in inactivation of a protein called glomulin.
+Although glomuvenous malformation may be sporadic, it may also be familial with an autosomal dominant pattern of inheritance (this is where half the children of an affected parent inherit the condition).
+An abnormal chromosome 1p21-p22 has been identified in these families, which results in inactivation of a protein called glomulin.

-What are the clinical features of glomovenous malformation?
+What are the clinical features of glomuvenous malformation?

-Glomuvenous malformation presents as a localised or segmental collection of soft, pink, red or blue nodules or coalescingplaques.
+A glomuvenous malformation presents as a localised or segmental collection of soft, pink, red, or blue nodules or coalescing plaques.
 They may arise anywhere on the skin and may rarely affect mucous membranes.
 These vascular lesions are less compressible than other forms of venous malformation.

-Glomovenous malformation may be suspected by its clinical appearance, but may undergo biopsy.
-Histology resembles venous malformation with large, dilated, thin-walled veins in the dermis and subcutaneous tissue.
-Clusters of α-actin-positive glomus cells are found lining the venous spaces.
+Glomuvenous malformation may be suspected by its clinical appearance; however, biopsy may also be undertaken.
+The histology of glomuvenous malformation/glomangioma resembles venous malformation with large, dilated, thin-walled veins in the dermis and subcutaneous tissue.
+Clusters of alpha-actin-positive glomus cells (benign tumour cells in the soft tissue) are found lining the venous spaces.